Journalist.

 Researcher.
-Professor.
-Advocate.

-Danielle K. Brown, Ph.D. is the 1855 Community and Urban Journalism Professor and an associate professor at Michigan State University’s School of Journalism.
-Her interdisciplinary and community-engaged scholarship utilizes the cross-sections of journalism, political science, and sociology.
-She specializes in media representations and narrative change; reconciliation and reparative solutions; social movements and activism; and identity and political psychology.
-Brown has published dozens of articles in top-tier journals, and her work also appears in popular media outlets like the Washington Post, Nieman Lab, Columbia Journalism Review and The Conversation.
-Brown is an associate editor for the International Journal of Press/Politics.
-Much of her research and work has been supported by the more than $1 million in external funding she has secured from foundations and organizations like the James A and John S Knight Foundation, Global Impact, Robert Wood Johnson, and Color of Change.
+She currently holds the 1855 Chair of Community and Urban Journalism Professor and is an associate professor at Michigan State University’s School of Journalism.
+Her interdisciplinary and community-engaged scholarship and teaching utilizes the cross-sections of journalism, political science, and sociology.
+Brown has published expansively, in academia and beyond.
+Her thought leadership also appears in media outlets like the Washington Post, Nieman Lab, Columbia Journalism Review and The Conversation.
 She has received multiple awards and recognitions for her research and service record as an early-career scholar and her pioneering public engagement work.
-Brown is an associate editor for the International Journal of Press/Politics, and serves on the editorial board for Journalism Practice.
-She previously served on the faculty at the University of Minnesota and Indiana University.
-Prior to joining the academy, she was a photojournalist, writer, and later a non-profit public relations professional.
+During her early professional career, she worked in journalism and non-profit public relations.

 PH.D., UNIVERSITY OF TEXAS